kim-lindhard-dfds/harald/docs/integration_test.md

 1. File -> Settings -> "Build, Execution, Deployment" -> "Unit Testing" -> "Test Runner"
 2. There should be a section called "Environment Variables".
 Set them as described above.

+#### Using other IDEs/editors

+I've taken a quick look at VSCODE and VS, but have so far been unable to quickly find an option for providing environment variables to integration tests.
+Nonetheless the first two provided examples should be a viable alternative until a better solution has been found for VSCODE and VS.

 If you've followed all steps so far, there should be at least one test that has failed, namely *CreateUserGroup_And_Add_User_Given_valid_input_Should_create_group_with_user*, due to it requiring a *paid_teams_only* scope, which isn't found in a newly created Workspace that doesn't have a paid plan.